eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The next sections discuss these trust relationships.

 ##### 6.2.3.2	EUDI Wallet Instance trust in the Wallet Provider
-Section 6.2.2.2. describes how a EUDI Wallet Instance can trust a Wallet Provider.
+Section 6.2.2.2. describes how an EUDI Wallet Instance can trust a Wallet Provider.

 ##### 6.2.3.3	EUDI Wallet provider trust in the EUDI Wallet Instance
-Section 6.2.3.3. describes how a EUDI Wallet Provider can trust a Wallet Instance.
+Section 6.2.3.3. describes how an EUDI Wallet Provider can trust a Wallet Instance.

 ##### 6.2.3.4	User trust in the EUDI Wallet Provider